google/postcss-rename/README.md

 In by-part mode, the prefix is applied to the entire class, but it isn't included in the [output map](#outputMapCallback).

+When a prefix is given while renaming variables, a dash ("-") is added in between the prefix and the renamed CSS variable.

 ### `except`

 An array (or other `Iterable`) of names that shouldn't be renamed.